JUAS-tutorials/xsuite-installation/README.md

 Several options are available to open, edit and run notebooks:

 #### Option 1 : Jupyter notebook
+- Download the test notebook from the repos`https://gitlab.cern.ch/damorim/juas-longitudinal-installation/-/raw/master/test_installation.ipynb?inline=false`
 - Open a terminal and launch jupyter
   - `jupyter lab`
-- A page should have automatically in your web browser, open the URL that is given in the
+- A page should have open automatically in your web browser
-  - It looks like this: `http://localhost:8889/lab?token=e9049324df5685f10fd5b7805cd4da36be67d69837119062`
+  - If the page did not open, there is `http://localhost:8889/lab?token=e9049324df5685f10fd5b7805cd4da36be67d69837119062`
 - Open the `test_installation.ipynb` notebook and run it
   - If the installation is OK, all cell should run and no error should appear